11 Reasons Palau Should Be Your Next Dive Trip (Even If You're Not a Diver)

 3. The Rock Islands Are a UNESCO Wonderland

 Full-day Rock Islands tours ($100-150) include kayaking through hidden marine lakes, snorkeling pristine reefs, a motu (islet) picnic lunch, and Jellyfish Lake.
-The scale is difficult to photograph — you need to be IN a kayak BETWEEN the islands to understand how it feels to paddle through a prehistoric maze of jungle-topped limestone.
+The scale is nearly impossible to photograph — you have to be IN a kayak, BETWEEN the islands, to feel what it's like to paddle through a prehistoric maze of jungle-topped limestone.

 4. Milky Way Lagoon Is a Natural Spa